jengle-dev/jengle-dev/README.md

 <h1>Full Stack Language & Application Knowledge</h1>

   This list is not exhaustive and I will continue to add on as I continue to pick up more knowledge.
+  As of May/June 2023, I am working on Angular JS, C# & Typescript via Udemy courses.

   | Full Stack Skills        |              |                    |
   | ------------- | ------------ | ------------------ |